Mali secures recaptured towns, donors pledge funds

 | DOUENTZA/GAO, Mali

-DOUENTZA/GAO, Mali French-backed Malian troops searched house-to-house in Gao and Timbuktu on Tuesday, uncovering arms and explosives abandoned by Islamist fighters, and France said it aimed to hand over longer-term security operations in Mali to an African force.
+DOUENTZA/GAO, Mali French-backed Malian troops searched house-to-house in Gao and Timbuktu on Tuesday uncovering arms and explosives abandoned by Islamist fighters, and France said it would look to hand over longer-term security operations in Mali to an African force.

-An 18-day offensive in France's former West African colony has pushed the militants out of major towns and into desert and mountain hideouts to head off the risk of Mali being used as a springboard for jihadist attacks in the wider region or Europe.
+An 18-day offensive in France's former West African colony has pushed the militants out of major towns and into hideouts in the deserts and mountains.

 French and Malian troops retook the two Saharan trading towns of Timbuktu and Gao at the weekend virtually unopposed.